Improving explainable AI’s explanations

 In our causal graph above, we can use regression to estimate d from y and c from d, breaking the causal link between u and the estimate of c, ĉ.
 (In practice, we just set the estimate of c equal to the estimate of d.)

-Using benchmark dataset that contains 11,788 images of 200 types of birds, annotated according to 312 concepts, we trained two concept-based explanatory models, which were identical except that one used regression to estimate concepts and one didn’t.
+Using a benchmark dataset that contains 11,788 images of 200 types of birds, annotated according to 312 concepts, we trained two concept-based explanatory models, which were identical except that one used regression to estimate concepts and one didn’t.
 The model that used regression was 25% more accurate than the one that didn’t.

 The accuracy of the classifier, however, doesn’t tell us anything about the accuracy of the concept identification, which is the other purpose of the model.
 To evaluate that, we used the ROAR method.
 First, we train both models using all 312 concepts for each training example.
 Then we discard the least relevant 31 concepts (10%) for each training example and re-train the models.
 Then we discard the next least relevant 31 concepts per example and re-train, and so on.